mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 <br><br>
 And even assuming that my desire is positive, how should I express it?
 <br><br>
 I have never catcalled.
 I've never made weird advances.
 I have never touched inappropriately.
 So clearly I must be a pretty chivalrous dude for clearing the lowest of low bars!
-On the other hand though, just consider all the man who don't...
+On the other hand though, just consider all the men who don't...
 <br><br>
 Let's consider something smaller then, something more familiar to me, say a passing glance on the street.
 Even with that, how is a woman to tell what is behind a glance?
 Can they distinguish a glance of admiration from one expressing more perverse thoughts?
 And if not, wouldn't it be safest for them to always assume the worst?
 I know I would.
 <br><br>